Jorge-Celis-Jimenez/spring-boot-intro/README.md

 * You can define a index.html in your static resources, by default, it will be displayed for the root route if haven't specified a controller to handle it.

 * Should use @RestController if want to return data as a response, if you want to return a view, should use @Controller.
+* The **index.html** file, if placed in the folder /src/main/resources/static, will be displayed when you visit the base path http://localhost:8080

 ### Dependency management:
 * If you want to include dependecies like Jquery or Bootstrap, you have 3 options.